BartoszCichecki/LenovoLegionToolkit/README.md

 The list of supported models can be found here: [Compatibility.cs](https://github.com/BartoszCichecki/LenovoLegionToolkit/blob/master/LenovoLegionToolkit.Lib/Utils/Compatibility.cs).

-Support for other laptop that are not part of Legion line is not planned.
+**Support for other laptop that are not part of Legion or Ideapad Gaming lines is not planned.**

 ## Features